bhoomikajakhar114/Retail-Order-Analysis-SQL/README.md

 - Conditional Aggregation
 ---
 # 📊 Business Questions Solved
+---

-## 1️⃣ Order Status Distribution
+## Q1.
+Order Status Distribution

-**Objective**
-Display each order status along with: - Total number of orders
-- Percentage contribution of total orders in 2023
+Display each order status, its total number of orders, and its percentage of total orders placed in **2023**.

 ### SQL Query

 ```sql
 SELECT